 - the RMS Privacy Consent and Agreement.

-At the time of rental of Your Vehicle from Thrifty, You accept, and agree to be bound by, these RMS Terms and Conditions.
+By signing the Rental Agreement You accept, and agree to be bound by, these RMS Terms and Conditions.

 RMS E-TOLL FACILITY TERMS AND CONDITIONS